-- Consider additional hand washing facilities to cater for any additional numbers on site. - If it is not possible to add extra hand washing facilities, provide an alcohol-based hand sanitiser. - Enhanced cleaning procedures should be in place across the site, particularly in communal areas and at touch points including: - Taps and washing facilities 0 - o Toilet flushes and seats - o Door handles and push plates - o Handrails on staircases and corridors - Hand tools should not be shared between competitors and/or volunteers.
+- Consider additional hand washing facilities to cater for any additional numbers on site. - Encourage those attending your club to bring their own an alcohol-based hand sanitiser. - Enhanced cleaning procedures should be in place across the site, particularly in communal areas and at touch points including: - Taps and washing facilities 0 - Toilet flushes and seats - Door handles and push plates - Handrails on staircases and corridors - Hand tools should not be shared between competitors and/or volunteers.

-Changing rooms
+Changing rooms & showers